MT4 MARKET PRICING

 For spread betting and non-forex CFDs our dealing charge is contained in the spread, wrapped around the underlying market price.
 For forex CFDs you trade at the underlying market price and we charge 3 of the quoted currency per standard lot, per side.
 For example, on USD/JPY we charge $3 (per $100,000 lot) on opening and $3 on closing; on GBP/USD we charge £3 (per £100,000 lot) on opening and £3 on closing.
 This commission is automatically converted into your account currency if necessary.

-Note: this market pricing does not apply to clients of our Sigma Trading service.
+Note: this market pricing does not apply to clients with our Intertrader Black account.

 For example, if you are opening a £1/point spread bet on UK 100 at 7000 and our leverage rate for UK 100 (for professional clients) is 200:1, your initial margin requirement will be £1 x 7000 (position value) / 200 (leverage rate) = £35.